Human rights and encryption

-Human rights and encryption are often viewed as interlinked.
-Encryption can be a technology that helps implement basic human rights.
-In the digital age, the freedom of speech has become more controversial; however, from a human rights perspective, there is a growing awareness that encryption is essential for a free, open, and trustworthy Internet.
+Human rights and encryption refers to the ways in which digital encryption affects human rights.
+Encryption can be used as both a detriment and a boon to human rights; for example, encryption can be used to enforce digital rights management for video games.
+This kind of video game licensing can render software unusable long term and represents the erosion of consumer rights.
+At the same time, encryption is fundamental part of internet security.
+Asymmetrical encryption is used extensively online for authentication, providing users confidence their internet traffic is not being misdirected.
+Encryption is also used to obfuscate information as it travels from end-to-end over the internet, preventing eavesdropping and tampering.
+Encryption can also provide anonymity, which is an important consideration for freedom of expression.
+Despite its drawbacks, encryption is essential for a free, open, and trustworthy internet.

 Background

 Human rights

 Human rights are moral principles or norms for human behaviour that are regularly protected as legal rights in national and international law.
 They are commonly understood as inalienable, fundamental rights "to which a person is inherently entitled simply because they are a human being".
 Those rights are "inherent in all human beings" regardless of their nationality, location, language, religion, ethnic origin, or any other status.
 They are applicable everywhere and at every time and are universal and egalitarian.

 Cryptography

 Cryptography is a long-standing subfield of both mathematics and computer science.
 It can generally be defined as "the protection of information and computation using mathematical techniques."
 Encryption and cryptography are closely interlinked, although "cryptography" has a broader meaning.
 For example, a digital signature is "cryptography", but not technically "encryption".